 - Next, select a geographical region from the Region dropdown where you want to launch your VM (e.g., United States).

 - Most importantly, select the correct specifications for your VM by sliding the bars for each option.
-For this tutorial, we’ll choose the specifications per the “Prerequisites”.

 Step 4: Choose VM Configuration and Image